project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 * Reporting an issue

 Sunbird manages documentation similar to how it manages code.
 The docs are in a [Github repository](https://github.com/project-sunbird/project-sunbird.github.io){:target="_blank"} as Markdown documents.
-If you’re comfortable with using git and Github for source code or any other work, you’ll find editing and updating Sunbird documentation a breeze.
+If you’re comfortable with using Git and Github for source code or any other work, you’ll find editing and updating Sunbird documentation a breeze.

 You may want to brush up on Markdown syntax.
 Here’s a handy [Markdown guide](https://guides.github.com/features/mastering-markdown/){:target="_blank"} and [cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf){:target="_blank"}.